 Since Django is built on Python, you first need to install Python to run Django.
 The latest Django long term release (LTS) which is the focus of this book is version 2.2.
 Django 2.2 requires that you either have a Python 3.5 or higher release (3.6 or 3.7).

 If this is the first time you use Python, it's important to note Python 3 is considerably different than Python 2.
-This is important to note because Python 2 has remained stubbornly entrenched to the point Python 2.7.15 came out in May 2018, so it's certainly possible for a workstation/server in 2020 to still have Python 2 on it, in this sense, make sure you use Python 3 -- as will be described shortly in listing 1-1.
+This is important to note because Python 2 has remained stubbornly entrenched to the point Python 2.7.16 came out in March 2019, so it's certainly possible for a workstation/server in 2020 to still have Python 2 on it -- 2020 is slated to be the end of life year for Python 2 when no more releases are made, but this date had previously been set to 2015.
+So in this sense, make sure you use Python 3 -- as will be described shortly in listing 1-1.